How Engineers Actually Onboard to Big Codebases in 2026

 AI makes onboarding to large codebases feel faster—and deceptively complete.
 The real challenge is capturing the tacit knowledge that tools still can’t see.

-Most engineers now open Copilot, Cursor, or Claude before they open the README.
-They paste a function into a chat window, get a clean explanation in seconds, and feel like they understand what is happening.
-This is genuinely useful.
-It is also the source of a specific failure mode that has become endemic.
+Most engineers now open GitHub Copilot or Cursor before they open the README.
+They paste a function into a chat window, get a clean explanation in seconds, and feel like they understand what is happening — which is useful, up to the point where it isn’t.

 Understanding the what without the why is the new onboarding illusion.